PaulWheatcroft/owery-joinery/README.md

  - View a list of products.
 So that I can select something to buy.
     - Upon navigating to the website the user is presented with a clean site containing imagery and text that indicates that this is a site that sells wood crafted products.
     - The 6 categories that contain the products each have a card containing an image with a shop now button.
 This highlights what type of products are available.
-    - The user can also navigateto the Product menu item and then see links to All Products
+    - The user can also navigate to the Product menu item and then see links to All Products
     - When the user has seen a product they wish to purchase they simply click on the Add to Cart button.
     - Or if the user is in the details of the product they can click on an Add to Cart button there too.
  - View a list of specific products of my choosing based their category.
 So that I can select a particular category of product from a specific list to buy.